matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 ## Introduction

-This series is a step-by-step tutorial for making a website like this one.
+This series is a step-by-step tutorial for making a website like the one you're currently browsing.
 It includes an introduction to the Flask web framework, an introduction to Markdown (the markup language used to write this post), and also an introduction to hosting websites using Amazon Web Services.

 Posts in this series:
 1. Flask (you are here)